 - Significant irritation

-You can resume normal activities after 24 hours (LASIK) to 72 hours (PKR), but take regular breaks.
+You can resume after 24 hours (for LASIK) to 72 hours (for PKR), but remember to take regular breaks.

 - Gentle sports (walking, yoga): after 1 week

-- Intensive or contact sports: 3 to 4 weeks
+- Intense or contact sports: 3 to 4 weeks

 - Swimming: wait at least 3 to 4 weeks (ideally 1 month)